Boarders/slick-blog/site/posts/peano.md

     alg (SuccP x) = Succ x
 ```

-Just as in Lawvere's characterization we now wish to show that this algebra is initial.
+Just as in Lawvere's characterization, we now wish to show that this algebra is initial.
 For that, we first have to define maps between algebras.
 Suppose $\mathrm{A}$ and $\mathrm{B}$ are
 $\mathrm{F}$-algebras.
 We then say a map $m : \mathrm{A} \rightarrow \mathrm{B}$ is an
 $\mathrm{F}$-algebra homomorphism when the following diagram commutes (where the downward